-3. Watch out for Candy Canes – Hard candy is always readliy available during the holidays from candy canes to peppermints.
+3. Watch out for Candy Canes – Hard candy is always readily available during the holidays from candy canes to peppermints.
 But if you are not careful they can crack your teeth.
 It is best to make sure you let the candy dissolve vice cracking it with your teeth.
 If not you might be making a painful trip to see the dentist.

 4. Veggies – Pile on the veggies.
 Many times people look for the cookie or brownie plates.
-Instead you should look for the veggie trays.
+Instead, you should look for the veggie trays.
 Broccoli and carrots are great treats for your teeth because they are loaded with Vitamin A which strengthens your enamel.

 5. Don’t use your teeth as a tool – The holidays come with packages to open, tape to apply to presents and loads of other things you may be tempted to break open or cut with your teeth.
 Don’t do it!!
 Use the proper tools!
-Whether it is scissors, knife or nut cracker.
+Whether it is scissors, knife or nutcracker.